cfchris/Relaxation/README.md

 ## Requirements

-I have tested Relaxation on CF 9 and 10 and Railo 4.
+I have tested Relaxation on ACF (9 > 2016) and Railo 4.
 I suspect it _might_ work on CF8.
 But, it will likely not work on older versions of CF because it is written primarily in cfscript.

 There are no external dependencies to use Relaxation.